Conservar Isolating/Finishing Varnish

 If the varnished surface of your painting appears too glossy, you can apply a final coating of Conservar Wax.
 Rub on a thin layer of wax with a soft, lint-free cloth using small circular strokes.
 Allow the wax to dry overnight for the highest degree of matte.
 To create a satin finish, allow the wax to dry for about 4 to 6 hours, and then gently buff.

-Clean all equipment immediately following application.
-Clean brushes with mineral spirits (not odorless mineral spirits), such as Stoddard solvent or a high flash mineral spirits solvent.
+Clean all equipment immediately following the application.
+Clean brushes with mineral spirits (not odorless mineral spirits), such as a high flash mineral spirits solvent with an aromatic content of at least 20%.
 To ensure desired results, always make a test piece for your particular application and surface.

 Laropal is a registered trademark of BASF.
 Conservar is a trademark of Natural Pigments.
 Rublev Colours is a registered trademark of Natural Pigments.